What are Royalties and How Do They Work

 How Are Royalties Paid?

-- You may sell the property and receive payments from the buyer based on the revenue generated from that property.
+- You may sell the property and receive payments from the buyer based on a percentage of the revenue generated from that property.
 For example, you can sell the copyright to a book outright and receive royalties up front and receive a continuing stream of revenue based on the sales of the book.

 - You may keep the ownership to the property and get royalties from someone for use of the property.
 This is called licensing.